jjfitzge/basic-recipes-website/README.md

 # basic-recipes-website

-a simple recipe website just using HTML.
+a simple recipe website just using HTML and basic CSS.
 The website displays some Halloween recipes along with some pictures!

 ## References ##

 ### Caramel Apples ###

 <https://www.allrecipes.com/recipe/21130/caramel-apples/>

 ### Hot Dog Mummies ###